hungyanglu/Statistics-in-Violin-Learning/README.md

 # Statistics in Violin Learning

 > An end-to-end longitudinal psychometric state-space pipeline and causal inference system mapping weekly violin lesson tracking (1,213 observations across 14 students over 3 academic years) into unobserved latent capability states $`\text{Actual\_Level}_{i,t}`$ and six diagnostic human learning metrics.
+This project was done in May 2020, and the revised 2nd version in July 2026.

 ---